Skip to content

 Required resources

 You must have an existing AppSync GraphQL API and IAM permissions to invoke your Lambda function.
-That said, there is no additional permissions to use this utility.
+That said, there is no additional permissions to use Event Handler as routing requires no dependency (standard library).

 This is the sample infrastructure we are using for the initial examples with a AppSync Direct Lambda Resolver.